mcpt/mcpt.github.io/information.md

 [Register](/register/)

-We meet three times a week, during lunch:
+We meet three times a week, in room 222 during lunch:

 The co-ed branch meets on Tuesday